Tomás Barrios Vera: 2022–2023: First ATP Tour quarterfinal and major win

-2024–2025: United Cup, top 100, Masters debut and first win
+2024–2026: United Cup, top 100, Masters debut and first win

 Barrios Vera made his debut at the 2024 United Cup in mixed-doubles, partnering Daniela Seguel, where they stunned Greek top 10 duo Maria Sakkari and Stefanos Tsitsipas.

 He reached the top 100 at world No. 95 in the singles rankings on 8 January 2024.

 Barrios Vera won his fifth Challenger title in Campinas and returned to No. 128 in the rankings on 7 April 2025.

 Barrios Vera made his Masters 1000 debut at the 2025 Italian Open after qualifying for the main draw but lost to Jaume Munar in the first round.

 He qualified for the main draw and then recorded his first Masters win at the Canadian Open defeating Gaël Monfils in the first round, saving four match points.

 Barrios Vera won his sixth Challenger in Cali in October 2025, and his seventh in Lima in November.
 En route to the Lima title, he made Challenger history in the semifinals by winning the longest three-set match in the history of the ATP Challenger Tour which lasted 4 hours and 24 minutes.

+He entered the main draw at the 2026 Rio Open as a lucky loser but lost to Matteo Berrettini.